-- Utilize a specialized ID Form designed for TAs to record identity information inclusive of information from an Antecedent In-Person Appearance (if applicable); - Record the nature of the ongoing relationship between the Subscribing Organization and the Applicant, i.e. "employee" or "contractor"; - Record the date of the Antecedent In-Person Appearance; - Record the relationship between the Subscribing Organization and the Applicant; - Sight the Applicant-provided I-9 form and copies of credentials provided; - Record the date the I-9 Form was signed by the Applicant as a declaration of identity; - Record the required identity credentials as defined in Section 3.2.3.1; - Record the data to be used by Applicant in response to authentication questions to establish a Subscriber account and complete the application process: - Date of Antecedent In-Person Appearance (usually date of hire); - Applicant's date of birth; - o Applicant's last 4 digits of Social Security Number; - Applicant's work email address (must be of the same domain as Subscribing Organization); - o Last name of Applicant's direct manager; - o Applicant's previous employer; - Applicant's home street address; and - Applicant's home phone number (or mobile telephone number if no home telephone number).
+- ➤ Utilize a specialized ID Form designed for TAs to record identity information inclusive of information from an Antecedent In-Person Appearance (if applicable); - ➤ Record the nature of the ongoing relationship between the Subscribing Organization and the Applicant, i.e. "employee" or "contractor": - ➤ Record the date of the Antecedent In-Person Appearance; - Record the relationship between the Subscribing Organization and the Applicant; - ➤ Sight the Applicant-provided I-9 form and copies of credentials provided; - Record the date the I-9 Form was signed by the Applicant as a declaration of identity; - Record the required identity credentials as defined in Section 3.2.3.1; - ➤ Record the data to be used by Applicant in response to authentication questions to establish a Subscriber account and complete the application process: - Date of Antecedent In-Person Appearance (usually date of hire); - o Applicant's date of birth; - o Applicant's last 4 digits of Social Security Number; - o Applicant's work email address (must be of the same domain as Subscribing Organization); - o Last name of Applicant's direct manager; - o Applicant's previous employer; - o Applicant's home street address; and - O Applicant's home phone number (or mobile telephone number if no home telephone number). - ➤ Sign or Digitally Sign the ID Form and securely transmit the form to the CA or RA for verification.